NenadNRakas/dHashPyCv/README.md

-Image Hashing useing Open CV to search through source and destination directories - finding the missing copies by comparison!
+Image Hashing using Open CV to search through source and destination directories - finding the missing image copies!